MEET GOGO AND HANNAH

 She was immersed in the freedom and wonder of island life and the daily routine of her mother, traveling with her everywhere she went.
 The two of them would traverse the shore line discovering what Gogo still calls 'gifts from the sea', all the while explaining what they were and how they came to be.
 When Gogo first started designing, Hannah was underneath the table in a basket breathing in the inspiration.

-Hannah travelled regulary with her mother for shows all over the United States, Mexico, Europe and Morocco.
+During her formative years Hannah travelled regulary with her mother for trunk shows all over the United States, Mexico, Europe and Morocco.
 Whilst living in Mexico she studied to become a metal smith in San Miguel De Allende for two years.
 It was during these two years of jewelry design, Spanish and dance study that she found her calling as an artist.
 At the early age of thirteen Hannah's first designs were on catwalk runways in New York City for Nicole Miller.

-After graduating and living in LA for two years Hannah returned home to Cumberland Island to start working in the family business with her mother.
+After graduating and living in LA for two years, Hannah made a big decision to return home to Cumberland Island to continue the family legacy.
 Shortly afterwards Gogo appointed Hannah President of Gogo Inc. Since then they have been co-designing together and working closely on all aspects of the business.
+In 2013 Hannah was elected to join the board of the family partnership that still maintains stewardship of land on Cumberland Island and the operation of the Greyfield Inn.

 Gogo and Hannah have a psychic connection when it comes recognizing the transient beauty of light and form.
 It seems like they have an extra few degrees of peripheral vision.
 The patina of a shell or an ancient piece of Native American pottery partly hidden under sand and stone are to them as glaringly obvious as a road sign is to the rest of us.

 As they examine their gifts the design conversations begin "look at this, wouldn't it be wonderful as a bracelet, look at the amazing colors of this shell, imagine if we put diamonds in this barnacle".